TheRenegadeCoder/sample-programs/.github/PULL_REQUEST_TEMPLATE.md

 ## I Am Adding a New Code Snippet in an Existing Language

 - [ ] I fixed #your-issue-number-here
-- [ ] I removed imported frameworks/libraries/packages or added them to .gitignore
+- [ ] I did not include any extra folders/libraries
 - [ ] I named the pull request using `Add {PROJECT} in {LANGUAGE}` format

 ## I Am Adding a New Code Snippet in a New Language

 - [ ] I fixed #your-issue-number-here
-- [ ] I removed imported frameworks/libraries/packages or added them to .gitignore
+- [ ] I did not include any extra folders/libraries
 - [ ] I named the pull request using `Add {PROJECT} in {LANGUAGE}` format
 - [ ] I added a `testinfo.yml` files (see [contributing documentation][contributing-new-language])
   - [ ] I used an officially supported docker image or one that I personally trust